-- [2.3.3.
-The activated system shall comply with all applicable traffic rules in the country of operation.] - 2.4.
-Activation, Deactivation and Driver Input - 2.4.1.
-The vehicle shall be equipped with a means for the driver to activate (active mode) and deactivate (off mode) the system. - 2.4.2.
+- 2.4.2.
 The default status of the system shall be the off mode at the initiation of each new engine start/run cycle.
 This requirement does not apply when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system. - 2.4.3.
-The system shall become active only upon a deliberate action by the driver.
+The system shall become active only upon a deliberate action by the driver and

-Activation of the system shall only be possible if:
+Activation of the system shall only be possible if all the following condition are met:

-- The driver is in the driver seat and his seatbelt is fastened, - the driver is detected to be available to take over control of the driving task on request, - the system has ensured that no failure affecting the safe operation or the functionality of the ALKS is present - the [actual] environmental and infrastructural conditions allow the operation and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions. - [after ignition on the system has at least once detected an object at the same or a higher distance than that declared as detection range according to paragraph 2.5.6.2.
-[SR(4] - 2.4.4.
-Manual Deactivation
+- The driver is in the driver seat and histhe driver's safetybelt seatbelt is fastened according to paragraph 2.6., - the driver is detected to be available to take over control of the dynamic driving task according to paragraph 2.6., - the system has ensures that no failure affecting the safe operation or the functionality of the ALKS is present, - DSSAD is operational, - the {actual} environmental and infrastructural conditions allow the operation and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions. - [after ignition on the system has at least once detected an object at the same or a higher distance than that declared as detection range according to paragraph 2.5.6.2. - Comment to last bullet point: Proposal for a sensor self test based on the principle from ACSF Cat C. First draft from Roland Schaefer to address the comment from the SDG to paragraph 2.5.6.2.
+An addition like "This provision does not apply when a lead vehicle is detected in a distance shorter than the detection range directly upon a new ignition run cycle e.g. in a traffic jam." could help to address initial responses received.